etauzer/etauzer/README.md

 Skills: R / Python / SQL / Tableau / Power BI

-🔭 I’m currently working on this page and adding projects to it to showcase my work
+🔭 I’m currently working on this page and will have it updated with projects to showcase my work soon